Birds of Kauai Feature image

 Red-Crested Cardinal

-These little birds from Kauai have an average life of 3 to a maximum of 6 years.
-If properly cared for, they can live up to 13 years.
-Their breeding season extends from mid-December through at least September (mainly February-June).
-They feed on the nectar of plants, insects, and spiders, helping Kauai’s agriculture with natural pest control.
-The female bird often lay 2 or 3 eggs.
-Both birds take part in the incubation process.
-Their breeding season typically falls between April and August.
+These little birds have an average life of 3 to a maximum of 6 years.
+In captivity they can live up to 13 years if properly cared.
+They feed on the nectar of plants, seeds and insects and help Kauai’s agriculture by providing natural pest control.

-Taxonomy of Red-Crested Cardinal
+Taxonomy of Red-crested Cardinal

 Common NameBrazilian cardinal